Program activities are for kids who will are 8-12 years old.

 Children with a communicable disease cannot return to the lab until a doctor has agreed to the return.
 In the event that your child was exposed to a communicable disease, a notice will be placed on the front desk notifying you of the symptoms to look for and if medical treatment is necessary.

-There will be no reduction in fees because of absence due to illness.
+There will be no refunds because of absence due to illness.

 We will make multiple reasonable attempts to alleviate a situation before recommending termination.
 Termination of a child will only be made for the following reasons: